Keyboard shortcuts

 Compilation vs Evaluation

-datalogic-rs separates rule processing into two phases:
+datalogic-rs separates rule processing into two phases.

 Compilation Phase

-When you call engine.compile(&rule), the library:
+When you call engine.compile(rule_str), the library:

 2. Assigns OpCodes to operators for fast dispatch

-3. Pre-evaluates constant expressions
+3. Pre-evaluates constant sub-expressions

 #![allow(unused)]